ksator/VXLAN-EVPN/TRAINING/day-3/lab_guides/Inter_AS_option_A_lab.md

   - or a border leaf in a remote datacenter (in that case there are 2 DC in total).
 - so the leaves 1 and 2 are border leaves.

-Instructions:
+## Instructions:

-load S-IRB configuration.
+load S-IRB configuration on the devices.

+We will use one vlan tag for each IP VRF.
 `tenant-blue` is an IP VRF.
-We will use one vlan tag for each IP VRF.
 The vlan tag `1234` will be used for the IP VRF `tenant-blue`

+## Devices configuration

+Change the devices configuration to use the following:

-leaf 1  configuration
+### leaf 1
 ```
 interface Ethernet5
    description host1 (external-router or remote-dc-border-leaf)